Disclaimer: This post is currently being reviewed because it does not fit our standards for quality.

-Factors that Increase Level of SHBG in Blood:
+Factors that Increase or are Associated With SHBG in Blood:

 Factors that Decrease Level of SHBG in Blood:

-- Exogenous testosterone, a type of Androgen, has shown to decrease serum SHBG levels (R).
+- Testosterone – Exogenous testosterone has shown to decrease serum SHBG levels (R)

 - Metabolic Syndrome (R)

-- SHBG levels are lower in patients with Cushing’s Syndrome (R).
+- Cushing’s Syndrome – SHBG levels are lower in patients with Cushing’s Syndrome (R)